servicetitan/Stl.Fusion.Samples/docs/tutorial/Part11.md

     // ...
 ```

 Default session is a specially named `Session` which is automatically substituted by `SessionModelBinder` to the one provided by `ISessionResolver`.
-In other words, if you pass `Session.Default` as an argument to some Replica Service, it will get its true value on controller method invocation on the server side.
+In other words, if you pass `Session.Default` as an argument to some Compute Service client, it will get its true value on controller method invocation on the server side.

-In addition, there is `UseDefaultSessionAttribute` (ASP.NET Core filter) doing the same for any `ISessionCommand`.

 All of this means your Blazor WASM client doesn't need to know the actual `Session` value to work - all you need is to configure `ISessionResolver` there to return `Session.Default` as the current session.